 There are several places of note along Route 3 including the Hancock County - Bar Harbor Airport.
-The Great Maine Lumberjack Show (as seen on ESPN) is on Route #3 as well.
+The Great Maine Lumberjack Show (as seen on ESPN) is on Route 3 as well.
 Participate by cheering on your favorite team of lumberjacks during evening shows featuring chopping, sawing, log rolling, speed climbing and much more.
 The 35 acre Acadia Zoological Park, a preserve of native and exotic species including buffalo, moose and caribou, is on the left side as you drive toward the island.
 For the younger kids, there is a petting zoo.
 As a side note, the most famous lumberjack of all, Paul Bunyan, was recognized with a 31 foot high statue next to Main Street and the Civic Center in Bangor, Maine.
-If you are passing though Bangor on the way here, the kids might get a charge out of having their photos taken next to Paul Bunyan.
+If you are passing though Bangor on the way here, the kids might like having their photos taken next to Paul Bunyan.
 The 395 bypass goes right by it.

 For those wishing to park and leave the driving on the island to someone else, free transportation is provided via Island Explorer Shuttle Buses - clean propane-powered vehicles supported by the National Park Service, area towns, the US DOT, Maine DOT, local businesses, and Friends of Acadia.
 There are 7 bus routes linking inns, hotels, campgrounds and destinations within Acadia National Park and elsewhere on the island.
 You may park your vehicle and board one of the buses at the Trenton Marketplace IGA on Route 3 in Trenton.

-For local lodging, dining, activity, and Acadia National Park regional information, please refer to the links at the top or bottom of this page.
 To see some beautiful larger images of Trenton, select Trenton, Maine Photos.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com